-As you consider your time in combat and other traumatic experiences you've been involved in over the years, you may have done some things that were definite sins.
+As you consider your war-related experiences and other traumatic incidents you've been involved in over the years, you may have done some things that were definite sins.
 These are not like the false ones listed above.
 You may have broken some or all of the Ten Commandments (Exodus 20:1-17).
 Here are two bits of good news you need to hear: